vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 two sets of sacrifices, 1333. in Bhāgavata 995n; references Avatāras (vide 'Bhagarata',

 from Purāṇas to each of ten a. * Buddha', 'Reincarnation'), 998; ten a, of Viṣṇa in medie 993-998; Agniparāṇa des- val and modern times named cribes the characteristics of the in Matsya and Varāba Puranas images of ten a.
-996; all ten 993; thirtynine a. of Vasudeva avatāras of Viṣnu had become
+996; all ten 993; thirtynine a. of Vasudeva avatāras of Viṣṇu had become

 in Ahirbudhoya-sambitā 996; recognized throughout India at thirty-three a. discussed by Dr, least before 10th century A D. Katre 997 ; tithis of the appe